ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-/README.md

 ## How To Run
 ### Data Preparation:
-- First download the PHS Data (Processed) and ICBHI Dataset (Processed) folder from this GoogleDrive Link Place Physionet dataset (not included in the provided data folder) in the corresponding folders inside the data/physionet/training folder.
+- First download the PHS Data (Processed) and ICBHI Dataset (Processed) folder from this GoogleDrive Link
+- Update the definition of path_Heart_Train and path_Lung_Train of config.py inside Codes folder
+Place Physionet dataset (not included in the provided data folder) in the corresponding folders inside the data/physionet/training folder.
 The csv files containing the labels should be put inside the corresponding folders inside the labels folder and all of them should have the same name, currently 'REFERENCE_withSQI.csv'.
 If you change the name you'll have to rename the variable labelpath in extract_segments.m and extract_segments_noFIR.m
 Run extract_segments_noFIR.m it first then run data_fold_noFIR.m to create data fold in mat format which will be loaded by the model for training and testing. fold0_noFIR.mat is given inside data/feature/folds for convenience, so that you don't have to download the whole physionet dataset and extract data for training and testing.

 ### Training:
+- First download the PHS Data (Processed) and ICBHI Dataset (Processed) folder from this GoogleDrive Link
+- Update the definition of path_Heart_Train and path_Lung_Train and specify the model name (for example:use 'lunet' for proposed denoising framework) under the Codes/config.py file
+- Run Codes/train_model.py to start the training

 For Training run the trainer.py and provide a dataset name (or fold name) i.e. fold0_noFIR.
 The command should be like this :

 python trainer.py fold0_noFIR